thalassa-web/imageRegeneratorPrestashop/README.md

 # imageRegeneratorPrestashop

-Regenerate safely prestashop images with Ajax
+Regenerate safely prestashop images with Ajax.
+Solve the timeout limit processing issue on several hosting companies, when use the buildin Prestashop function to regenerate images.

 ## Requirements
 Compatible Prestashop 1.6